4 Liquid Exfoliators to Add to Your Skin-Care Stash

 La Roche-Posay Effaclar Astringent

 In our endless pursuit of small pores and flawless, glass-like skin, an exfoliator is a must.
 If you happen to also be on this quest (and have larger-looking pores) consider replacing your current exfoliator with the La-Roche Posay Effaclar Astringent.
 The micro-exfoliation lotion helps unblock and reduce the appearance of pores, thanks to a formula that combines cleansing agents and LHA, a derivative of the more commonly known salicylic acid.

 La Roche-Posay Effaclar Clarifying Solution

-When you experience frequent breakouts, figuring out how to exfoliate can be tricky.
-Scrubbing can easily irritate blemishes and make your complexion look worse, which is (obviously) the last thing you need.
-Rather than use a face scrub that might risk aggravating your skin, turn to an exfoliator that’s meant for acne-prone skin.
-The La Roche-Posay Effaclar Clarifying Solution fits the bill.
-Formulated with an AHA and a BHA, glycolic acid and salicylic acid respectively, the clarifying solution gently exfoliates to clear clogged pores and smooth skin texture.
+If you experience frequent breakouts, figuring out how to exfoliate can be tricky.
+Scrubbing can easily irritate blemishes and make your complexion look worse, which is (obviously) the last thing you want.
+Rather than use a face scrub that might aggravate your skin, turn to a liquid exfoliator that’s meant for acne-prone skin like the La Roche-Posay Effaclar Clarifying Solution.
+Formulated with an AHA and a BHA, glycolic acid and salicylic acid, the clarifying solution gently exfoliates to help clear clogged pores and smooth skin texture.

 SkinCeuticals Retexturing Activator

-Don’t forget, your exfoliating responsibilities don’t stop with your face.
-Keep things simple by choosing a liquid exfoliator that can be carried down to your neck and chest, like the Skinceuticals Retexturing Activator.
-The resurfacing and replenishing serum promotes exfoliation to visibly diminish surface lines and transform skin—from the chest up—into a smoother, softer, more radiant complexion.
+For exfoliation all over (you should be bringing your skin care down to your neck and chest!) try a multi-tasking liquid exfoliator like the Skinceuticals Retexturing Activator.
+The resurfacing and replenishing serum promotes exfoliation to visibly diminish surface lines and transform skin — from the chest up —into a smoother, softer, more radiant complexion.